-Click the Auto button on the toolbar.
+Click the Auto button.

-ModFit begins its automatic analysis of the sample.
+ModFit performs its automatic analysis of the sample.
 It scans the histogram for peaks, and based on the sizes and positions, the program attempts to determine the number of cell-cycles in the sample.
 Then, it creates a model to use with the sample and performs a non-linear least squares analysis of the data.
-Depending on the speed of your computer and the complexity of the sample, this may take a few seconds to complete.

-File analyzed: Sample1.FCS

-Date analyzed: 29-Apr-2014

-Model: 1DA0n DSD

-Analysis type: Automatic analysis

-Auto Linearity: No
+File analyzed: Sample1.FCS Date analyzed: 22-Nov-2016 Model: 1DA0n_DSD Analysis type: Automatic analysis Auto Linearity: No